pmcclelland11/Note-Taking-Application/README.md

 N/A

 ## Authors
+Starter code was provided to me.
-Authored by Patrick McClelland, UC Berkeley Bootcamp Student
+Modified by Patrick McClelland, UC Berkeley Bootcamp Student

 ## Video Walkthrough
 Command-Line Demo: (ADD IF NEEDED)